Welcome to the Irish Tech Community

 - Posting or soliciting any members, including inviting members to use a service, sign up for anything, subscribe, or join any events or similar, excepting:

-- #selfpromo (for posts related to a product or service that you or your company are now producing/marketing)
+- #selfpromo (for posts related to a product or service that you personally have created)

 - #jobs (for posting of job adverts for your company or employer)